Godspell: 1973 film

 A film version of the musical was released in 1973, set in modern New York and featuring Victor Garber (from the first Canadian cast) as Jesus, David Haskell (from the original cast) as John the Baptist/Judas, and Lynne Thigpen.
 Tebelak co-wrote the screenplay and served as creative consultant for the film.
 The song "Beautiful City" was written for and first included in the film.
 "Prologue: Tower Of Babel" was omitted, and "Learn Your Lessons Well" and "We Beseech Thee" were reduced to minor interludes.
 Original cast members Robin Lamont, Gilmer McCormick, Joanne Jonas, and Jeffrey Mylett also appear in the film.

 Controversy

 The hippie clothing that the cast wears in the play has caused some controversy.
 In his "Notes on the Script" (1999), Stephen Schwartz wrote, "There are often misconceptions about the concept of the clown analogy in Godspell.
 For instance, sometimes cast members are thought to be 'hippies' or 'flower children'.
 The concept was derived by John-Michael Tebelak from a book by Harvey Cox, a professor at Harvard Divinity School, entitled Feast of Fools."

-There has also been some controversy or confusion over Godspells lack of a resurrection scene.
-This criticism notably mirrors similar criticism leveled at the 1970 rock opera Jesus Christ Superstar which also did not depict the resurrection.
-Rather than be resurrected, Jesus dies in the "Finale", and the cast is typically directed to lift his body over their heads and walk off through the audience to end the show.
-Schwartz has made a note of this in the script, saying:

-Over the years, there has been comment from some about the lack of an apparent Resurrection in the show.
-Some choose to view the curtain call, in which JESUS appears, as symbolic of the resurrection; others point to the moment when the cast raise JESUS above their heads.
-While either view is valid, both miss the point.
-GODSPELL is about the formation of a community which carries on JESUS' teachings after he has gone.
-In other words, it is the effect JESUS has on the OTHERS which is the story of the show, not whether or not he himself is resurrected.
-Therefore, it is very important at the end of the show that it be clear that the OTHERS have come through the violence and pain of the crucifixion sequence and leave with a joyful determination to carry on the ideas and feelings they have learned during the course of the show.

-Though Godspell was a successful production, much like Jesus Christ Superstar, that began to break down the barriers between rock and roll and Christianity, it was regarded with suspicion by the mainstream evangelical culture because it did not emphasize the religious doctrines of resurrection and atonement.